Aero Digital-to-Analog Converter (DAC)

 • Advanced Protection: Circuitry to protect downstream components from tube failures

-• Easy Tube Swapping: Fully visible tubes and simple toggle switch for using either 6SN7 or 12SN7 output tubes
+• Easy Tube Swapping: Fully exposed tubes and simple toggle switch for using either 6SN7 or 12SN7 output tubes

 • Plug & Play: No drivers needed for Windows or Mac